 All workers, except extra-help, shall accrue sick leave at the rate of 3.7 hours for each biweekly pay period of full-time work.
 Such accrual shall be prorated for any worker, except extra-help, who work less than full time during a pay period.
 For the purpose of this Section absence in a pay status shall be considered work.

-- The worker’s illness, injury, or exposure to contagious disease which incapacitates him/her from performance of duties.
+- Diagnosis, care, or treatment of the worker’s illness, injury, health condition, or exposure to contagious disease which incapacitates them from performance of duties.
 This includes disabilities caused or contributed to by pregnancy, miscarriage, abortion, childbirth, and recovery therefrom as determined by a licensed health care professional.

-- The worker’s receipt of required medical or dental care or consultation.
+- The worker’s receipt of preventative care or required medical or dental care or consultation.

 - The worker’s preparation for or attendance at the funeral of a member of the immediate family.

-For the purpose of this Section immediate family means parent, spouse, domestic partner, son, daughter, sibling, step children, mother-in-law, fatherin-law, grandparents or grandchildren.
-For the purpose of paragraph (4) above only, immediate family also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
+- For the purpose of preparation for or attendance at a funeral, immediate family includes parent, spouse, domestic partner, child (including through miscarriage or stillbirth), person for whom the employee is a legal guardian, sibling, sibling-in-law, step children, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparents, grandparents-in-law and grandchildren.
 Use of sick leave for this expanded definition is limited to a maximum of five (5) days if travel is required.

-When the requirement for sick leave is known to the worker in advance of his/her absence, the worker shall request authorization for sick leave at such time, in the manner hereinafter specified.
-In all other instances the worker shall notify his/her supervisor as promptly as possible by telephone or other means.
+When the requirement for sick leave is known to the worker in advance of their absence, the worker shall request authorization for sick leave at such time, in the manner hereinafter specified.
+In all other instances the worker shall notify their supervisor as promptly as possible by telephone or other means.

 The department head may require a physician’s statement from a worker who applies for sick leave or make whatever investigation into the circumstances that appears warranted before taking action on the request.
 Workers who are absent from work because of illness or injury shall not be disciplined because they are unable to provide a physician’s certificate when said document has not been requested prior to the worker’s return to work.

-A worker who has exhausted his/her accrued sick leave balance may use other accrued leaves (vacation, comp time, holiday credits), in lieu of sick leave which meets the criteria specified in Section 20.2, unless such worker has been documented by management for attendance problems within the last 4 months, in which case such other leaves may only be used for prescheduled and preapproved medical and dental appointments.
+A worker who has exhausted their accrued sick leave balance may use other accrued leaves (vacation, comp time, holiday credits), in lieu of sick leave which meets the criteria specified in Section 20.2, unless such worker has been documented by management for attendance problems within the last 4 months, in which case such other leaves may only be used for pre‑scheduled and pre‑approved medical and dental appointments.
 The use of such leave in lieu of sick leave is subject to all other provisions of Section 20.